What Is Dirty Talk?

 At its most distilled, the main benefit of dirty talk is that it introduces a new sense (sound) into play.
 As a general rule, the more senses and sensations we can layer into sex, the better it feels.

 Dirty talking also enables people to have sex (think: phone sex and text sex) even when physical contact can’t be made.
-As it goes, this makes dirty talk the unofficial hero of the pandemic.
+This makes dirty talk the unofficial hero of long-distance relationships. (well, that and the Cowgirl’s FeelMe App)

 Dirty talk also allows people to explore fantasies that they’re not ready to explore in person, never want to explore in person, or not able to explore in person.